What are your qualifications and counselling experience?

 I have also heard from clients that the convenience of logging in to sessions at home has made it easier for them to access support especially when they live far from in-person support, if they have mobility challenges, or if they have other children in their care.

 How effective is online counselling?

 Online counselling can be as effective as, and sometimes more effective than, in-person counselling support.
 It depends most if this is the best type of support you for and your family.
 However, there may be some struggles that would not be appropriate for online support.
 Feel free to connect to figure out what type of support might be best for your child and family.

-There are benefits to online counselling which can help in it’s effectiveness for some people.
-If you struggle to find child care for your other children, if you do not have transportation, if you have struggles with mobility, or if it is difficult to leave your home for whatever reason, then online counselling may be a helpful option.
-There is also the added bonus that you get to wear cozy clothes and hopefully feel more relaxed as I come to “visit” you from the comfort of your home.
+There are benefits to online counselling which can help in its effectiveness for some people.
+If you struggle to find child care for your other children, if you do not have transportation, if you have struggled with mobility, or if it is difficult to leave your home for whatever reason, then online counselling may be a helpful option.
+There is also the added bonus that you get to wear comfortable clothes and hopefully feel more relaxed as I come to “visit” you from the comfort of your home.

 How will it be helpful for me to take part in my child’s counselling session?

-You are the one with the ability to incorporate coping skills into their everyday lives.
+You are the one with the ability to incorporate coping skills into your child’s everyday life.
 You are the person who has the biggest impact and can create the greatest changes in your child’s life.

 What type of technology do I need to connect with you for sessions?

 We both must use a private WiFi connection for sessions or a direct/wired Ethernet connection.
-Having a wired Ethernet connection can significantly help with a clearer video quality.
+Having a wired Ethernet connection can significantly help with the quality of the video.

 I strongly recommend you use a computer or laptop for video sessions rather than a cell phone for security and comfort reasons.
 If you are using a laptop, it is preferred that you have an external mouse.
-Also, a Chromebook or iPad can work, but programs runs much faster and smoother on a computer or laptop hooked directly up to your Ethernet.
+Also, a Chromebook or iPad can work, but programs run much faster and smoother on a computer or laptop wired directly to your internet.

 What is the cost?